 Clovers and shamrocks may be the most recognizable plants in Ireland, but other flowers thrive on the Emerald Isle.
 In fact, blooms are a significant part of the country’s landscape and lore.
 Here are 12 Irish flowers that are worthy of your attention.

-Bog-rosemaries are wildflowers native to Ireland and are found in the country’s center.
-They are extremely small, and, considering their height, they’re easy to miss amid the surrounding moss.
-Bog-rosemary flowers bloom in early May.
-By June, they have usually settled into a pale pink color.
+Bog rosemary is a wildflower that is native to Ireland, and found mainly in the center of the country.
+It is extremely small, and, considering its height, easy to miss amid the surrounding moss.
+Bog rosemary flowers bloom in early May, and by June they have usually settled into a pale pink color.

-The Easter Lily is a symbol of peace in Ireland.
+The Easter lily is a symbol of peace in Ireland.
 The flower’s distinctive shape symbolizes unity, equality, and prosperity for all Irish people.
-Its colors, which share the same colors as the Irish flag, are also symbolic.
-The green stem represents the ancient Celtic people, the orange represents Ireland’s Protestant settlers, and the white symbolizes the peace and respect between the two.
+Its colors, which are the same as those of the Irish flag, are also symbolic.
+The green stem represents the ancient Celtic people, the orange signifies Ireland’s Protestant settlers, and the white symbolizes the peace and respect between the two.

 Many Irish wear a lily-shaped badge during the Easter season to remember those who died during an uprising in 1916.

 Sheep’s bit is a scrappy purple flower similar to the Scottish thistle but with rounder heads and thinner leaves.
 The flowers thrive in dry, grassy locations, bloom between May and September, and grow in large numbers.
 They are easily identified by the round flowers that are a mix of blue and purple.

 4. Wild cherry